 Myth: The bank owns your home.

 Truth: You own your home in the exact same way that you do under a traditional mortgage.
-You will still hold the title and they have a mortgage note against it.
+The homeowner will still hold the title and they have a mortgage note against it.

 Myth: You must own your home free-and-clear to qualify for a reverse mortgage.

 Truth: While you do have to have equity to cover the money being withdrawn for the loan, you do not have to own your home outright.
-When getting a reverse mortgage, any current loan you have will be paid off and replaced with your new loan.
+When getting a mortgage reverse, any current loan you have will be paid off and replaced with your new loan.

 Myth: When the loan comes due, the bank will sell the home.